Circulators Based on Coupled Quantum Anomalous Hall Insulators and Resonators: Insertion loss characterization

 \section{Insertion loss characterization}

-The insertion loss of the circulator was measured in a different Bluefors dilution refrigerator after the sample had been stored for more than two years at ambient temperature in a low-vacuum desiccator.
+The insertion loss of the circulator was measured in a different Bluefors dilution refrigerator after the sample, with the LC resonators attached, had been stored for more than two years at ambient temperature in a low-vacuum desiccator.
 The characterization diagram is shown in Fig~\ref{fig:receiver_diagram}.
-The circulator was cooled to below $30$~mK.
+The circulator was cooled to below $30\,\mathrm{mK}$.
 A network analyzer was used to perform $S_{21}$ transmission measurements through the system.
 To determine the insertion loss of the circulator, a transmission measurement was made through the transmission port ($I_1$) and the proportion of power transmitted through the receiver was measured at the output ($O_1$).
 Two cryogenic switches (Radial R585433210) enabled swapping between the circulator ports and a short cable.
 In addition, a second transmission line ($I_2$) was used to measure the isolation of the circulator.
 On the output line ($O_1$), the signal was amplified by a HEMT amplifier mounted to the 4 K stage, followed by a room temperature amplifier.
 An isolator before the HEMT amplifier was used to reduce standing waves within the receiver.
 Broadband transmission measurements were made of both the $S_{32}$ and $S_{31}$ of the circulator.
-At cryogenic temperatures, there is a $\sim 2$~dB difference in transmission between input lines $I_1$ and $I_2$.
+At approximately $10\,\mathrm{mK}$, we observe a $\sim 2\,\mathrm{dB}$ difference in transmission between input lines $I_1$ and $I_2$.

 To determine the insertion loss of the circulator, transmission measurements were performed with the circulator both in the receiver circuit and bypassed, while applying a range of input powers.
 Any additional transmission losses observed when the circulator was switched in were attributed to its insertion loss.
-As shown in Fig.~\ref{fig:circ_loss}, the insertion loss of the circulator was found to be approximately $5.9 \pm 2$ dB with an isolation of $\sim 20$ dB in the low power regime.
+As shown in Fig.~\ref{fig:circ_loss}, the insertion loss of the circulator was found to be approximately $5.9 \pm 2\,\mathrm{dB}$ with an isolation of $\sim 20\,\mathrm{dB}$ in the low power regime.